jinsh3ng/Israel-Iran-Risk-Premium-Analysis/README.md

 - **USA attacks Iran** — *2025-06-22*
 - **Ceasefire announced** — *2025-06-24*

-To conduct this analysis, we focus on **natural gas** and **crude oil**, as they are highly sensitive to geopolitical developments, particularly in the Middle East—a region critical to global energy supply.
+To conduct this analysis, we focus on **natural gas** and **crude oil** futures, as they are highly sensitive to geopolitical developments, particularly in the Middle East—a region critical to global energy supply.

 For natural gas, we selected **TTF=F**, and for crude oil, **BZ=F**.
 Price data was extracted using the `yfinance` library.